Duane is an avid reader and follower of all things social, spiritual, and political, and a committed leftist.

 Speech May Be "Free," but There Are Consequences

-The New York Times reports that part of YouTube's terms of service states:
+The New York Times reported that part of YouTube's terms of service states:

 "The Company’s guidelines prohibit..., harmful or dangerous content, hateful content, threats, spam, misleading metadata, or spam."

-Recently Laura Ingraham, a right-wing flamethrower and television host at Fox News, was forced to issue an apology for a loathsome tweet she posted about seventeen year old student activist, David Hogg.
+Recently, Laura Ingraham, a right-wing flamethrower and television host at Fox News, was forced to issue an apology for a loathsome tweet she posted about 17-year-old student activist, David Hogg.

 The status quo Hogg is civically engaged in challenging includes the country's gun laws.
 This is a hot button issue that makes gun fetishists furious.
 Ingraham tried stoking gun nut's anger at the student protest.
 She has the ability to unintentionally prompt a gun nut to cause Mr. Hogg harm.
 That's called "stochastic terrorism."
 Ingraham's actions demonize her ideological and political opponents to the degree that they become targets of acts of violence or terror.